javascript-tutorial/en.javascript.info/1-js/2-first-steps/8-operators/article.md

 ```

 </li>
-<li>If we'd like to increment, but use the previous value, then we need te postfix form:
+<li>If we'd like to increment, but use the previous value, then we need the postfix form:

 ```js
 //+ run